What are we campaigning for?

 Treatment options for ovarian cancer have changed little over the last two decades.
-Women diagnosed with ovarian cancer are offered a combination of surgery and chemotherapy, or, in a very few cases, surgery or chemotherapy alone.
+Women diagnosed with ovarian cancer are offered a combination of surgery and chemotherapy, or in a very few cases surgery or chemotherapy alone.

-- The Welsh government reviewed the process for accessing drugs on the NHS following campaigning by Target Ovarian Cancer and campaigners in Wales.
+- The Welsh government reviewed the process for accessing drugs on the NHS following campaigning by Target Ovarian Cancer and our campaigners in Wales.
 Wales now has a New Treatment Fund and women living in Wales can access niraparib (Zejula®) as a result.

 - Our campaigners were instrumental in ensuring that bevacizumab (Avastin®) continued to the available on the Cancer Drugs Fund following reforms in 2016.